whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/z Part 3 Scratch.md

 ### Integrity and Natural Law

-* integrity as structure in psychology, engineering -- and healthy cultures
+* integrity as structure in psychology, engineering -- and healthy nations

-* everyone's collective integrity is the structure of a healthy culture -- the source of law when no one imposes law on anyone else
+* everyone's collective integrity is the structure of a healthy nation -- the source of law when no one imposes law on anyone else

 Law is just the standard of behaviors people agree on.
 When Law is imposed, people are unable to uphold their own law.